Koll Center Residences . . . as of October 2018

 Why We Were Watching: This project raises multiple issues about height, density, and compatibility with neighboring uses, including the viability of the current General Plan’s vision for adding residential uses to the Airport Area, and whether it is being properly implemented.
 SPON feels the project is out of character with the office park environment in which it is being proposed, and that any further consideration of it should be deferred until the pending General Plan Update has been completed — hopefully providing a clearer and better thought out vision for the future of the Airport Area.

 September 13, 2018: The City needs a quorum of four Planning Commissioners to take action on the Koll Center Residences proposal.
-However, four of the current Commissioners appear to have financial conflicts of interest that would normally prevent them from voting on it — leaving only three who.
-In such a circumstance, a rarely-used provision in California’s ethics laws allows a quorum be be achieved by adding conflicted Commissioners to the decision-making panel by a “drawing of lots.”
-This is expected to happen as a agenda item at the Commission’s September 13 meeting.
+However, four of the current Commissioners — including the previously announced Commissioner Kramer — were found to have financial conflicts of interest that would normally prevent them from discussing the matter.
+That left only three who could vote, which is less than a quorum.
+In such a circumstance, a rarely-used provision in California’s ethics laws allows a quorum be be achieved by adding a conflicted Commissioner to the decision-making panel by a “drawing of lots.”
+This was done at the Commission’s September 13 meeting, with Chair Peter Zak (who has an interest in a business with offices across Von Karman from the project site) drawing the “winning” card.
+The panel hearing the Koll Center Residences application will thus consist of Dunlap, Koetting, Weigand and Zak.

 May 31, 2018: The four Commissioners who are allowed to hear the Koll proposal (Koetting, Dunlap, Kramer and Weigand) were expected to meet for a special afternoon public study session about the project.
 However, the meeting was canceled, purportedly due to an inability to to assemble a quorum, and needs to be rescheduled.
 A new date has not yet been set.